Xristof23/Xristof23/README.md

-# Christof Röhl
+# Hi

+I'm Christof.

-web developer in development.
+Web developer in development.

-media designer as hobbyist.
+Media designer as hobbyist.

 likes harder rock and other good music.

-smalltown guy from Hassia.
+Smalltown guy from Hassia.

-now living in exile at the Rheine.
+now living in a somewhat larger city at the Rheine.

 <!---
 Xristof23/Xristof23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.